ml4ai/funman/docs/source/sw_use_cases.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This use case involves FUNMAN reasoning about the hydrostatic equation within the TIE-GCM space weather model, represented as a DECAPODE model file.
 It checks whether the DECAPODE model is consistent with some expected output behavior (e.g., from a reliable data source or simulation).
 If it is, the query will return all parameter values that allow the model to be consistent.
 It first constructs an instance of the DecapodeModel class using the provided DECAPODE file.
 This class constructs a model from the DECAPODE file that can be asked to answer a query with that model.
-In the example, the provided DECAPODE file corresponds to the hydrostatic equation within the TIE-GCM model.
-The query asks to find all values of m_bar such that the geopotential does not exceed a specified threshold.
+The query asks to find all values of m_bar such that the geopotential is equal to a specified threshold.
 The test will return ranges of m_bar that satisfy the query.

 .. code-block::